teaching-on-testbeds/re_vit/README.md

 # [Re] An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale

-This project is part of the [UCSC OSPO](https://ospo.ucsc.edu/) summer of reproducibility fellowship and aims to create an interactive notebook that can be used to teach undergraduate or graduate students different levels of reproducibility in computer vision research.
+This project was implemented by [Mohamed Saeed](https://github.com/mohammed183) as part of the [UCSC OSPO](https://ospo.ucsc.edu/) Summer of Reproducibility 2023, and aims to create an interactive notebook that can be used to teach undergraduate or graduate students about reproducibility in computer vision research.

-The project is based on the paper "[An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale](https://arxiv.org/abs/2010.11929)" by Dosovitskiy et al., which introduces a novel way of applying the transformer architecture, which was originally designed for natural language processing, to image recognition tasks.
+In this project, we consider the paper "[An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale](https://arxiv.org/abs/2010.11929)" by Dosovitskiy et al., which introduces a novel way of applying the transformer architecture, which was originally designed for natural language processing, to image recognition tasks.
 The paper shows that transformers can achieve state-of-the-art results on several image classification benchmarks, such as ImageNet, when trained on large-scale datasets.

 The notebook will guide the students through the following steps: